DiogenesVX/dlauncher/README.md

 A simple application launcher/browser like dmenu or wofi.
 This is a simple application launcher/browser, it doesn't need any additional configuration.
 I created it for myself to use with sway on Debian.
 If someone finds it useful for his/her situation, I'd be happy :).
-It was tested on Debian Stable, it might as well run on your version/distribution.
+It was tested on Debian Testing, it might as well run on your version/distribution.

 # What you can do with dlauncher
    1. Quickly search for and run any application installed on your system.